 - a.
-Application to Activities Office (by October 1) - Reviewed and either returned for more info or Sent to Extra Duty Committee (by November1) Extra Duty Committee (AD, Principal, Business Manager, BEA President) - c.
+Application to Activities Office (by October 1) - b.
+Reviewed and either returned for more info or Sent to Extra Duty Committee (by November1) Extra Duty Committee (AD, Principal, Business ManagerDirector of Business Services, Director of Human Resources, BEA Co-Presidents) - c.
 Reviewed and sent back for more info or approved to move forward, or denied (by December 1) - d.
 Move to Administrative Team Budget Meetings to be approved to move forward to final approval by Board (by February 1)

-- e.
-Move to be approved at the first Board Meeting in April for the following school year - f.
-Emergency Hire (Bring to Extra Duty Committee/ Superintendent to be moved forward on) when necessary
+- e.d.
+Move to be approved at the first Board Meeting in April for the following school yearthrough the negotiations process. - f.e.Emergency Hire (Bring to Extra Duty Committee/ Superintendent to be moved forward on) when necessary